I Wonder (1944 song)

 "I Wonder" is a 1944 song written and originally performed by Pvt.
 Cecil Gant.
 The original version was released on the Bronze label, before Gant re-recorded it for the Gilt-Edge label in Los Angeles.
 The record made it to number one on the Juke Box Race Records chart and was Pvt.
 Gant's most successful release.
 In February 1945, pianist, Roosevelt Sykes hit number one with his version of the song.
-Roosevelt Sykes version is notable in that it replaced Pvt.
-Gant's version, at number one on the Juke Box Race Records chart.
+Sykes' version is notable in that it replaced Gant's version, at number one on the Juke Box Race Records chart.